ChristophKuhfuss/supertuxNEAT/README.md

 # SuperTux + NEAT
 Creating a neural agent for the SuperTux Jump'n'Run game using the NEAT algorithm as a project for my master thesis.
 To accomplish this, the MultiNEAT implementation by Peter Chervenski and Shane Ryan is used (http://multineat.com/, Code at https://github.com/peter-ch/MultiNEAT/tree/master/src).
 To start the evolutionary process, compile SuperTux as usual (check the SuperTux repo for info) and execute SuperTux with the '--neat' argument.
-As of now, evolution isn't functional yet.
+As of now, evolution should be functional but is missing file I/O.

 Things to do right now:
 - Add file handling (save/load)